PATIENT SELECTION, COUNSELING, AND PREOPERATIVE CONSIDERATIONS

 Elective tubal sterilization may be performed via laparoscopy, hysteroscopy, laparotomy or colpotomy.
 This chapter focuses on the open abdominal and vaginal approaches.
 In either case, the usual preoperative preparation of the abdomen or vagina should be employed.

-Although less common today than minilaparotomy, colpotomy is still a choice in selected patients.
+Although less common today than minilaparotomy, and generally abandoned since the development of laparoscopic and hysteroscopic sterilization, colpotomy is included in this chapter for historical significance and because it may still be an acceptable approach in selected patients such as those who are very obese, have a history of abdominal wall (i.e. umbilical) hernia repairs and contraindications to hysteroscopic sterilization.
 In this technique, the peritoneal cavity is entered through an incision made in the posterior vaginal fornix between the uterosacral ligaments.
 The incision may be either transverse or vertical and is made directly through the vagina into the cul-de-sac.
 The oviducts are then drawn into the surgical field and the selected sterilization procedure is performed.
 The colpotomy incision is usually closed in one layer with absorbable suture material.
-Since infection is a concern following colpotomy, the use of prophylactic antibiotics should be considered to minimize this risk.10 The colpotomy technique may be advantageous as there is no need for an abdominal incision and potentially less pain associated with a quicker return to routine activity.
-In some instances, the mobility of the fallopian tubes is limited by the pelvic anatomy or uterine anomalies such as fibroids, scarring from prior pelvic surgery or infection, and the size of the colpotomy incision.
+Since infection is a concern following colpotomy, the use of prophylactic antibiotics should be considered to minimize this risk.11 In some instances, the mobility of the fallopian tubes is limited by the pelvic anatomy or uterine anomalies such as fibroids, scarring from prior pelvic surgery or infection, and the size of the colpotomy incision.
 The patient must be able to tolerate lithotomy position and the surgeon must have adequate vaginal surgical experience to perform a vaginal approach for the chosen tubal sterilization procedure without excessive risk.
-These factors may limit the vaginal approach and likely contribute to the rare use of this technique.7
+These factors and the advancements in laparoscopic and hysteroscopic sterilization techniques limit the vaginal approach and likely contribute to the rare use of this technique.8

 HISTORY AND METHODS OF TUBAL STERILIZATION